 Forearm Side Plank

-I suggest you work on holding the forearm side plank for up to 1-minute per side, and then you can work on some more advanced variations.
+I suggest you hold the forearm side plank for up to 1-minute per side, and then you can work on more advanced variations.

-Downward dog (or downward facing dog) is a traditional yoga pose that is included in nearly every yoga class.
+Downward dog (or downward facing dog) is a traditional yoga pose included in nearly every yoga class.

-You will notice that it will help you have better posture, and you will also probably notice that you feel refreshed and a bit less stress after doing it.
+You will notice that it will help you have better posture, and you will also probably notice that you feel refreshed and a bit less stressed after doing it.

-You can feel free to move side-to-side or peddle your feet while in down-dog, but maintain a firm hold through your shoulder girdle.
+Feel free to move side-to-side or peddle your feet while in down-dog, but maintain a firm hold through your shoulder girdle.